-When a prisoner's property is seized the prisoner will be given a copy of the Property Seizure Report.
-The prisoner will have ninety (90) days from the date of the seizure to disburse the property.
-If the prisoner is unwilling or unable financially or refuses to provide a mailing address for disbursement of the property, the property will be disposed of through approved methods, including destruction of the property.
+If property is seized, the prisoner will be given a copy of the Property Seizure Report.
+The prisoner will have ninety (90) days from the date of seizure to disburse the property.
+If the prisoner is unwilling, financially unable or refuses to provide a mailing address for property disbursement, it will be disposed of in accordance to DOC policy.

-Excess personal property or articles for which a prisoner cannot prove ownership will be subject to confiscation and/or disciplinary action.
+Excess property or property which a prisoner cannot prove ownership will be subject to confiscation and/or disciplinary action.